claudiavmbrito/claudiavmbrito.github.io/_pages/supervision.md

 ***

 ## Research mentorship

+### 2025
+* **Manuel Carvalho, Nuno Matos.** *Pipeline for the analysis of time series data based in AI models using distributed systems.* Co-advised with Fábio Coelho (under the ATE project), University of Minho.

 ### 2023
 * **Diana Rodrigues, José Fernandes and Mariana Amorim.** *Monitoring Energy Consumption with Fine-Granularity in Data-centric Applications.* Co-advised with António Sousa and Ricardo Macedo, University of Minho